Gayathri505/main/README.md

 # main
-Repo for Devops  practice purpose
+Repo for Devops  practice purpose!
+Updated from Git